kframework/c-semantics/INSTALL.md

 ### 4. Install K.
-- This version of the C semantics should work with the latest stable version of the k-framework.
-It can be downloaded from here:
+- This version of the C semantics should work with the latest stable version of the K Framework.
+It can be downloaded here:
   <https://github.com/kframework/k/releases/tag/latest>
 - See the README included with K for build and installation instructions.